thorrak/fermentrack/docs/docs/index.md

 * Fresh Raspbian install (Lite/Pixel supported, Oct 2016 version or later)
 * 1GB of free space available

 **PLEASE NOTE** - Fermentrack is currently intended to be installed on a fresh installation of Raspbian.
-It is **not** intended to be installed alongside brewpi-www and will conflict
+It is **not** intended to be installed alongside brewpi-www and will conflict with the apache server brewpi-www installs.